Start date: 2019

 Overview

 In 2008, the Maldives adopted a new Constitution, and over the last decade, the country has sought to strengthen democratic institutions, but with frequent setbacks.
 These democratic institutions include the People’s Majlis, which is the unicameral legislative chamber, and the judiciary, which is represented across the country’s 26 atolls.
-In November 2018, President Ibrahim Mohamed Solih came into power and issued an ambitious agenda, which proposes both judicial and legislative reforms.
+President Ibrahim Mohamed Solid came into power in 2018 and introduced an ambitious Strategic Action Plan for the years 2019 – 2023, which details the national development agenda.
+It proposes numerous reforms to address structural challenges – in particular, rule of law and judicial reforms, countering violent extremism, national security and public safety, state accountability and transparency, public services reforms as well as gender equality.